 A typical late 1930's scene at Manchester's Barton Airport with G-ACHV, a De Haviland DH84 Dragon parked beside the control tower.
 The tower still looks much the same today and Barton’s grass runway is used by large numbers of private light aircraft.

 After nearly three years of construction work, Manchester’s Ringway Airport was officially opened on 25 June 1938.
 Seen here outside the smart new terminal is G-AEAJ a DH Dragon Rapide of Isle of Man Air Services.
 Early links were to Amsterdam, London and the Isle of Man, initially as an extra stop on Liverpool’s existing services.

 An early plan of the airfield shows the position before the onset of war transformed the site dramatically.
 Ringway was to play a major role in World War Two as a centre of aircraft production and modification, with Fairey and Avro eventually producing over 4,500 aircraft here.
 In addition the site was developed as the main training establishment for Airborne Forces, with over 60,000 paratroopers trained.
-As a result the airfield gained three concrete runways, over a dozen hangars, plus numerous buildings, taxiways, roads and other infrastructure vital for its wartime use and future development.

 The Douglas Dakota formed the backbone of civilian air services from Manchester from the late 1940’s until the early 1960’s.
 Air Kruise operated the first officially licensed inclusive tour service (what we now know as package holidays) on 29 May 1955 to Ostend.
 Such inclusive tour and charter traffic was to become an important part of Ringway’s rapid growth in the following decades.